CityofToronto/bdit_data-sources/bluetooth/api/README.md

 ### blip_api

 Script to pull Bluetooth data from the Blip api.
 Defaults to getting the previous day's data.
 This script is currently running on a Windows terminal server to access the Blip server.
-The script runs nightly at 6AM to pull the previous day's "historical" data and hourly to pull "live" data (curerntly disabled) for our internal dashboards (see the flags below in [*Usage*](#usage) for more information).
+The script runs nightly at 6AM to pull the previous day's "historical" data and hourly to pull "live" data (currently disabled) for our internal dashboards (see the flags below in [*Usage*](#usage) for more information).

 #### Installation